-On August 5, 2021 and August 9, 2021, the NYISO discussed its existing capacity accreditation rules and guiding principles and proposed framework for improvement capacity accreditation practices with the NYISO's ICAP market.
-On August 30, 2021, the NYISO and its consultants discussed methods for determining ELCC and some examples that illustrate the differences between marginal and average methods for determining a resource's capacity accreditation.
-The NYISO also described the filing that PJM made regarding changes to its minimum offer pricing rules (MOPR).
-The NYISO continued to discuss its proposal for capacity accreditation and buyerside mitigation measures throughout September and October 2021.
-The proposal was approved by stakeholders in November.
-The NYISO filed its proposal with the FERC on January 5, 2022.
-FERC requested more information on February 9, 2022.
-The NYISO filed its response with FERC on March 11, 2022.
-FERC accepted the filing on May 10, 2022.
+FERC accepted the NYISO's capacity accreditation proposal on May 10, 2022.
 The NYISO continues to work with stakeholders on marginal accreditation and related process changes, as well as evaluate whether additional risks, incremental to the risks already considered in the IRM setting process, to resource availability should be considered in establishing accreditation factors.
 The NYISO provided a capacity accreditation primer to the NYSRC in October to highlight the concepts, work done to date, additional work planned, and next steps.
-The NYISO expects to bring the updated marginal accreditation related process changes for a stakeholder vote by end of this year.
-NYISO will continue working with stakeholders and the NYSRC on enhancements to the representation of certain resource classes in GE MARS in 2023.
+Stakeholders approved the updated marginal accreditation related process changes in December 2022.
+The NYISO will continue working with stakeholders and the NYSRC on enhancements to the representation of certain resource classes in GE MARS in 2023.
 (Updated)